Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 ### Learning Activities

 - **Lecture** (45 mins): The lecture can focus on defining metadata (suggestion to use Pommerantz 2015, Resource 6).
 History of Metadata can be covered, from ancient libraries to the present.
-Additionally the lecture can cover metadata types in the context of data stewardship; Descriptive, Structural, Administrative and Metadata in everyday life, in the news.
+Additionally the lecture can cover metadata types in the context of data stewardship; Descriptive, Structural, Administrative and Metadata in everyday life, and in the news.
+The driving point is to open students up to the reality that metadata is used all the time, everywhere in every day life in small, invisible but meaningful ways (ranging from the contents descriptions on a can of soup to your phone's metadata on a phone call).
+The instructor can then move to how metadata works within a data steward's portfolio of tasks.
 - **Discussion** (90 mins): Discussion about the metadata used in the Edward Snowden case (Resources 8, 9).
 What does the metadata reveal?
 How can different bits of metadata contribute to a broader picture of meaning?
-How does it "tell a story" or realise something that could be relayed with semantic meaning?
+How does it "tell a story" (true or not) or realise something that could be relayed with semantic meaning?
 The instructor can also choose another news source.

 ### Materials to Prepare

 - Lecture slides to be drawn from material in Resources 4&ndash;7.
 - Facilitate discussion by presenting the Edward Snowden case or another news source and broad points about the Snowden leaks to guide the conversation.

 ### Instructor Notes